curai/medical-question-pair-dataset/README.md

 # Medical Question Pairs (MQP) Dataset

 This repository contains a dataset of 3048 similar and dissimilar medical question pairs hand-generated and labeled by Curai's doctors.
-The dataset is described in detail in [TODO cite paper].
+The dataset is described in detail in [our paper](https://drive.google.com/file/d/1CHPGBXkvZuZc8hpr46HeHU6U6jnVze-s/view).

 ## Methodology
 We present our doctors with a list of 1524 patient-asked questions randomly sampled from the publicly available crawl of [HealthTap](https://github.com/durakkerem/Medical-Question-Answer-Datasets).
 Each question results in one similar and one different pair through the following instructions provided to the labelers: